Front Button Modes

 Safety Lock

-The status LED indicates the locked state, and Studio shows a lock badge on the controller.
+The status LED indicates the locked state, and Studio shows the controller as Locked.

 Hard Lock

-A short press toggles a stronger lock: all playback stops immediately and nothing can play until the lock is released.
+A short press engages a stronger lock: all playback stops immediately and nothing can play.
 Even Manual Control and Live Preview are blocked.
+Unlike Safety Lock, a Hard Lock is not cleared by pressing the button again — the controller stays locked until it's rebooted (power-cycled).

 Interaction with Logic Rules